By Carol Gray, LMT, CST, RPYT, ERYT-200

-In a typical labor the pain increases over time.
-As the pain increases the production of beta-endorphin also increases.
+In a typical labor, the pain for the birthing parent increases over time.
+As the pain increases, the production of beta-endorphin also increases.
 Birthing parents and babies both produce beta-endorphin.
-The beta-endorphin produced by the parent passes to the baby through the placenta.
+In birth, the babies produce a little and the parents produce a lot.
+Research has established that beta-endorphin produced by the parent freely passes to the baby through the placenta.

 At the moment of birth the pain of labor suddenly and dramatically decreases for the birthing parent.
 Parents and babies are flooded with endorphins that, with little to no pain, cause euphoria.

 We know that endorphins create a state of dependence.
-After a medically undisturbed birth the parent and baby will repeatedly seek to recreate that initial high of birth euphoria with close skin to skin contact.
+After a medically undisturbed birth, the parent and baby will repeatedly seek to recreate that initial high of birth euphoria with close skin to skin contact.
+Endorphins and oxytocin (the love hormone) are released during each breastfeeding session to facilitate this process.
 We know that babies need this contact to survive and develop normally.